 ‘Same one, apparently,’ the cop said.

 ‘Shit…’ Luke said.
 ‘I actually met her once.
 She’s a terrier in the journalist world.
-What room was she in?’
+What room is she in?’

 ‘Ah…tenth floor…room 1014.’

 ’Was she a guest at the hotel…or visiting someone?
-Luke asked as he pressed the elevator call button and stood back to monitor the progress of the next available elevator car.
+Luke pressed the elevator call button and stood back to monitor the progress of the next available elevator car.

 ‘She was a guest.
 She’d booked in for two nights.
-She had requested a wakeup call and when she didn’t respond they sent someone to the room to manually wake her…you know, knock on the door.’
+She had requested a wakeup call and when she didn’t respond they sent someone to the room to knock on the door.’

-The characteristic ding sounded through the elevator lobby as the next elevator signaled its arrival.
+The characteristic ding resonated as the next elevator arrived.
 The doors sprung open and both cops moved inside.
-Luke pressed the number ten on the button panel and the doors swallowed them up.
+Luke pressed the number ten and the doors swallowed them up.

 ‘What was the COD?’
 Luke asked.